 Introduction to Optimization in APO

 In its early years, SAP APO was sold on its ability to perform optimization.
 This is primarily because it was an industry-wide practice to market advanced planning software in this way.
-In fact, SAP APO, or SAP Advanced Planning & Optimization, had the term directly in its name.
+SAP APO, or SAP Advanced Planning & Optimization, had the term directly in its name.

 The General Versus Specific Meaning of Optimization

 Optimization has two general meanings.
-One is more of a business nature, which basically means to produce the best outcomes.
+One is more of a business nature, which means to produce the best outcomes.
 The other has to do with the area of operations research, from where the supply chain optimization originates.
 For this article, we’ll define optimization as the use of software tools and processes to ensure the optimal operation of a supply chain, including the optimal location of inventory within the supply chain and the minimizing of operating costs (including manufacturing costs, transportation costs, and distribution costs).

 The Two Different Methods of Performing Deployment in SNP